“But now, O LORD, You are our Father, We are the clay, and You our potter; And all of us are the work of Your hand.”

 Our independence can pull us away from our Father just like our children’s independence causes them to pull away from us.
 The one-year-old walker tries so hard to outrun us as they head towards the one thing in the room we don’t want them to have.
 Our dependence makes us softer and more pliable and willing to hold the hand of the one who is caring for us.
 It makes us migrate towards the source of the warmth and safety of the security they provide.

 My mom is unable to read my book.
-Her focus is limited and reading wears her out.
+Her focus is limited and she tires easily from reading.
 She asked me to read it to her, and it was one of the most precious experiences I have ever had.
 She closed her eyes as she laid in bed, and I read the words to her.
-She was softly breathing and once in a while I slowed down to see if she was asleep.
+She softly breathed and once in a while I slowed down to see if she was asleep.
 She cracked open an eye to look at me and then I would pick up where I left off.

 I pray that God allows us the time for me to finish reading to my mom.
 Her heart is so ready to hear of His love for her and how His forgiveness makes us as clean and lovable as a newborn baby.
 She is soft and pliable, and I can feel the hands of our mighty Father molding His child, holding her in His arms, and feeling her dependence on Him to protect her from the shadows of death.
 Christ defeated this and is slipping His Shoes of Peace onto her feet.
 I pray that I allow myself to be this open to my Potter during these in between years, and I can’t wait to feel His kiss on my forehead once again.